 - Conducted a research roundtable including education leaders from six local school districts: Birmingham City, Hoover City, Jefferson County, Midfield City, Pelham City, and Shelby County.

 Goal: We will work within UAB, the local community, the state, the nation, and beyond to advance the profession and to use our professional expertise to help provide unique perspectives and create innovative approaches in areas of critical need.

-- The school received a seven-year, $49 million GEAR UP grant to increase the number of low-income students prepared to enter and succeed in postsecondary education from the U.S. Department of Education’s Gaining Early Awareness and Readiness for Undergraduate Programs.
+- Received a seven-year, $49 million GEAR UP grant to increase the number of low-income students prepared to enter and succeed in postsecondary education from the U.S. Department of Education’s Gaining Early Awareness and Readiness for Undergraduate Programs.

-- Creation of the Maryann Manning Family Literacy Center, which will provide a streamlined approach to UAB’s current literacy work in the community and create innovative approaches to improving literacy rates through research, teaching and service.
+- Established the Maryann Manning Family Literacy Center, which will provide a streamlined approach to UAB’s current literacy work in the community and create innovative approaches to improving literacy rates through research, teaching and service.